Humerous/sign-up-form/README.md

 ## My process

+- Google
+- Research
-I used the screenshots as a starting point and worked slow and methodical.
+- Worked slow and methodical.

 ### Built with